-This pump is designed to handle most non-volatile, non-flammable liquids containing specified entrained solids and corrosives.
+This pump is designed to handle liquids containing large entrained solids and slurries.
 Do not attempt to pump volatile, corrosive, or flammable liquids which may damage the pump or endanger personnel as a result of pump failure.

-Pump speed and operating condition points must be within the continuous performance range shown on the performance curve on page E-1.
+Pump speed and operating condition points must be within the continuous performance range shown on the performance curve in Section E on page E-1.